+General Journal

+Date Account/Explanation PR Debit Credit

+May 25 Dividends Declared 100,000

+Dividends Payable 100,000

+To record the declaration of the dividend.

+b.
+Entry to record the payment of the dividend:

+General Journal

+Date Account/Explanation PR Debit Credit

+June 26 Dividends Payable 100,000

+Cash 100,000

+To record the payment of the dividend.

-- a.
-Since the preferred shareholders have cumulative shares, they must receive all dividends in arrears and the current dividend before the common shareholders receive any dividends. - Dividends received by preferred shareholders (1,000 shares $\times$ \$5/share = \$5,000/year dividend entitlement): - = Dividends in arrears for one year + Dividends for current year - = \$5,000 + 5,000 = \$10,000
+a.
+Since the preferred shareholders have cumulative shares, they must receive all dividends in arrears and the current dividend before the common shareholders receive any dividends.

+Dividends received by preferred shareholders (1,000 shares \times \$5/share = \$5,000/year dividend entitlement):

+= Dividends in arrears for one year + Dividends for current year b.
+Preferred shareholders receive dividends before the common shareholders.
+Since the preferred shareholders are not cumulative shares, they receive only the current dividend or \$5,000.